serverlessq-hq/serverlessq-sdk-nextjs/README.md

 ServerlessQ is the **missing piece** on Vercel to add asynchronous tasks!

+> 🚧 You need to use Next.JS minimum 12.2.
+You can use the `enqueue` function with versions < 12.2, but you can't create new queues.

 ---

 You can find the full docs for the SDK Version 2 [here](https://docs.serverlessq.com/sdks/next_2_0).